-In the wide site, there are many exhibition pavillions, Japanese gardens and some other buildings.
+In the wide site, there are many exhibition pavilions, Japanese gardens and some other buildings.

-It is close to Tomita station (the next station of Ashikaga) on JR Ryomo Line.
+It is close to Ashikaga Flower Park station (the next station of Ashikaga) of JR Ryomo Line.

 In the park, we can enjoy to see many beautiful flowers throughout the year.

-Four big wisteria trees about 140 years old were successfully transplanted here in 1996 for the first time in Japan.
+In 1996, four big wisteria trees about 140 years old were successfully transplanted here for the first time in Japan.

 The countless blossoms cover about 517 square meters over our heads.